al1brn/geonodes/docs/Trees.md

     pos = cube.verts.position

     # Call the group node  "SUB Add two values" with values for both sockets
-    # Get the result form the Sum socket
+    # Get the result from the Sum socket
     a = my_group.add_two_values(a=pos.x, b=pos.y).sum

     # Call the group node "SUB Multiply two values" with values for both sockets
-    # Get the result form the Sum socket
+    # Get the result from the Sum socket
     b = my_group.multiply_two_values(a=pos.x, b=pos.y).product

     pos.x = a + b